Skip to content

 Creating Book Structure

-1. In the "Projection Module", select "Plan"
+1. In the "Planning" module, select the desired book

-4. Enter the chapter title and description
+• Enter the title

-• Edit the chapter text in the text editor
+• Write content in the text editor

-• Add scenes within the chapter
+• Add scenes if necessary

-7. For each scene, specify:
+For each scene, you can specify:

 • Participating characters